 A browser extension is also convenient when you want to change a password on a website.
 Sometimes it can be difficult to find the right page on a website that will allow you to change your password.
 Some password managers like LastPass have a browser extension that allows you to change a password without having to delve into the labyrinth that some websites can be.

-In this day and age it is important to be able to use our mobile devices.
-For this reason it is wise to check if a password manager has a mobile app before you start using them.
+In this day and age, it is important to be able to use our mobile devices.
+For this reason, it is wise to check if a password manager has a mobile app before you start using them.
 Most password managers do have an app for iOS and Android but there are exceptions.
 Sadly, there aren’t a lot of password managers that offer an app for Windows Phone.

-Some password managers have an app with a build-in browser.
-This allows you fill in your passwords on different website without any hassle.
+Some password managers have an app with a built-in browser.
+This allows you to fill in your passwords on different websites without any hassle.
 The disadvantage of this is that you cannot fill in your passwords in a regular browser anymore.
 This is the case for Dashlane.
 Moreover, there are some password managers that don’t offer an app for mobile devices.
 If you want to synchronize your passwords on your mobile phone it is best to look for a password manager that offers a mobile app.

 We all want to be protected against cybercrime but we also don’t want to have to pay too much for it.
 Luckily, most password managers offer a free version of their services.
 It doesn’t need to be expensive to protect your passwords.
 However, some of the free options are limited in their functionalities.
 It is important to check if a free version has all the features you want in a password manager.

 Free versions often limit the synchronization options.
 This means you still have to fill in passwords on your different devices.
 This takes time and isn’t ideal.
 Moreover, most free versions can only be used for a limited time and they try to incentivize you to get a paid subscription.
-For these reasons it is important to check out if a free version is really free.
+For these reasons, it is important to check out if a free version is really free.

 Not all password managers have the same features.
 Some providers stand out because of their unique attributes.
 LastPass, for example, is available on all devices because they operate within your browsers.
 Password managers like Keep and 1Password offer the option to unlock all your passwords with a fingerprint scan.
-Moreover, 1Password is known for their strong user authentication system.
+Moreover, 1Password is known for its strong user authentication system.
 They use two-step authentication and an added secret code that is only saved on the user’s device.